data-apis/array-api/spec/API_specification/sorting_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array of indices.
-Must have the same shape as `x`.
+The returned array must have the same shape as `x`.
+The returned array must have the default array index data type.

 ### <a name="sort" href="#sort">#</a> sort(x, /, *, axis=-1, descending=False, stable=True)